sdmalek44/little-shop-redux/README.md

 ### Iteration 4

 Create a CSV file for `categories.csv`.
 This file should have at least 3 categories in it.
+Use `categories.csv` to seed categories.
+Be sure to not duplicate data when seeding.

 ### Iteration 5